-4. Domestic Violence
+a.
+Domestic Violence

-Domestic violence is defined as physical violence, coercion, threats, intimidation, isolation, stalking or other forms of emotional, sexual or economic abuse committed by the victim's current or former spouse, current or former intimate partner, person similarly situated under domestic or family violence law or anyone else protected under domestic or family violence law.
-Domestic violence includes behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure or wound another person.
+Domestic Violence is defined as physical violence, coercion, threats, intimidation, isolation, stalking, or other forms of emotional, sexual, or economic abuse committed by the victim's current or former spouse, current or former intimate partner, person similarly situated under domestic or family violence law, or anyone else protected under domestic or family violence law.
+Domestic violence includes behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound another person.
 Domestic violence can be a single act or a pattern of behavior.

-5. Dating/Relationship Violence
+b.
+Dating/Relationship Violence

-Dating/relationship violence is defined as physical violence, coercion, threats, intimidation, isolation, stalking or other forms of emotional, sexual or economic abuse committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship shall be determined based on a consideration of the following factors: the length of the relationship, the type of relationship and the frequency of interaction between the persons involved in the relationship.
-Dating/relationship violence includes behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure or wound another person.
-Dating/relationship violence can be a single act or a pattern of behavior.
+Dating/Relationship Violence is defined as physical violence, coercion, threats, intimidation, isolation, stalking, or other forms of emotional, sexual, or economic abuse committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship shall be determined based on a consideration of the following factors: the length of the relationship; the type of relationship; the frequency of interaction between the persons involved in the relationship.
+Dating/Relationship violence includes behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound another person.
+Dating/Relationship violence can be a single act or a pattern of behavior.

-6. Sexual Intimidation
+5. Sexual Intimidation

-Sexual intimidation is defined as threatening to sexually assault another person; sex and gender-based stalking, including cyber stalking; or engaging in indecent exposure.
+Sexual Intimidation is defined as threatening to sexually assault another person and/or stalking - such as sex and gender-based stalking, including cyber stalking; or engaging in indecent exposure.

-7. Sex- and Gender-Based Stalking
+6. Sex and Gender Based Stalking

-Stalking is defined as a form of sexual intimidation, when there is a course of conduct that is directed at a specific person on the basis of actual or perceived membership in a protected class that is unwelcome and would cause a reasonable person to feel fear.
+Stalking is defined as a form of Sexual Intimidation, when there is a course of conduct (repetitive and menacing) that is directed (pursuit, following, harassing, or interfering) at a specific person on the basis of actual or perceived membership in a Protected Status that is unwelcome and would cause a reasonable person to feel fear.

-Examples of stalking can include, but are not limited to, the perpetrator:
+Examples of stalking can include, but are not limited to:

-- Repeatedly sending unwanted, intrusive and frightening communications to the victim by phone, mail and/or email; - Repeatedly leaving or sending the victim unwanted items, presents or flowers; - Following or laying in wait for the victim at places, such as home, school, work or a recreation place; - Making direct or indirect threats to harm the victim, the victim's children, relatives, friends or pets; - Damaging or threatening to damage the victim's property; - Harassing the victim through the Internet; - Posting information or spreading rumors about the victim on the Internet, in a public place or by word of mouth; or - Obtaining personal information about the victim by accessing public records, using Internet search services, hiring private investigators, going through the victim's garbage, following the victim or contacting victim's friends, family, work, neighbors, etc.
+- repeated unwanted, intrusive, and frightening communications from the perpetrator by phone, mail, and/or e-mail; - repeatedly leaving or sending victim unwanted items, presents, or flowers; - following or laying in wait for the victim at places such as home, school, work, or recreation place; - making direct or indirect threats to harm the victim, the victim's children, relatives, friends, or pets;

+- damaging or threatening to damage the victim's property; - harassing the victim through the internet; - posting information or spreading rumors about the victim on the internet, in a public place, or by word of mouth; - obtaining personal information about the victim by accessing public records, using internet search services, hiring private investigators, going through the victim's garbage, following the victim, contacting victim's friends, family, work, or neighbors, etc.

-A. Retaliation
+B. Retaliation

-This policy prohibits retaliation.
-For the purposes of this policy, retaliation is defined as intimidating, threatening, coercive or discriminatory action, inaction, conduct or words, taken against a University community member, for the purpose of interfering with any right or privilege secured by law or this policy that is intended to discourage a reasonable person from engaging in a protected activity.
+This Policy prohibits Retaliation.
+For the purposes of this Policy, Retaliation is defined as intimidating, threatening, coercive, or discriminatory action, inaction, conduct, or words, taken against a University Community member, for the purpose of interfering with any right or privilege secured by law or this Policy that is intended to discourage a reasonable person from engaging in a protected activity.
 Retaliation does not include petty slights and annoyances.
+Violations of a University issued No Contact Order can constitute Retaliation under this Policy.